-Today hand painted nesting dolls hold a special place in the hearts of those who receive them because they are so beautifully made and completely unique.
-Traditional Russian matryoshka consists of young woman or girl dressed in folk costume and scarf on the head.
-They are associated with fertility and motherhood.
+Today hand painted wooden dolls hold a special place in the hearts of those who receive them, because they are so beautifully crafted and completely unique.
+Traditional matryoshka consist of young women or girls dressed in folk costumes and scarfs on the head which are associated with fertility and motherhood.

-The history of Russian nesting dolls dates back to the end of the 19th century in a time of cultural and economic development within the country.
 These were created in the Children's Education, which was a workshop in the estate of Abramtsevo, located in Moscow.
-The originals were wooden nesting dolls, which fit one inside the next (one being slightly smaller than the next.)
-The history of Russian nesting dolls shows that Vasily Zvyozdochkin was the first to craft them, from a design created by Sergey Malyutin.
+The originals were wooden dolls, which fit one inside the next (one being slightly smaller than the previous.)
+The history of Russian dolls shows that Vasily Zvyozdochkin was the first to craft them, from a design created by Sergey Malyutin.
 These were made of linden wood and were painted by Malyutin.
-Russian Nesting Dolls

 If you know someone who love collectibles then a set of wood dolls could be the perfect gift for them.
 Imagine the amusement a child will feel the first time they open a nesting doll to see that there is another series of dolls within, each being a little different and fitting perfectly together in the set.
 A set of blank wooden nesting dolls can also be a great way to give a gift to a special loved one, or even propose for engagement.
 Just replace the smallest doll with an engagement ring!
 You'll have a fun and memorable proposal as well as some keepsake collectibles that will remind your significant other of your love.
 When you own a matryoshka, you own not only a piece of Russian history, but a bit of its childlike wonder and magic as well.